juanfernandes/juanfernandes-uk/src/notes/monthly-notes-july-2024.md

 date: 2024-09-04T12:00:00Z
 tags:
   - monthly-notes
-  - notes
 shareLink: "https://indieweb.social/@juanfernandes/113083706577306193"
 ---

-<p class="lead">Another quiet month.
-Summer is just round the corner and my eldest is finishing her GCSEs soon.</p>
+Another quiet month.
+Summer is just round the corner and my eldest is finishing her GCSEs soon.{.lead}

 ## Projects
 - No work on projects - minor fixes on this website